aishahsenin/SprixAlgo/README.txt

 Work plan

+6/2/2016 (Saturday)
+- Create a local database
+- Need to do ViewModels

 3/2/2016 (Wednesday)
 - [UI] Finished most of the UI on the main page.
 Need to design custom logos for each buttons
 - [UI] Added a side navigational bar on the other layout of the page.